Written by: DreamMeaning Editorial Team

 What this dream may mean

-- Positive psychological trigger: Transformation and the release of old habits.
+- Positive psychological trigger: Transformation and renewal, reflecting the potential for personal growth.

-From a psychological perspective, dreaming of a broken snake can be intriguing.
+From a Jungian perspective, dreaming of a broken snake might indicate a disturbance in the psyche's natural flow.

-The broken snake holds varied significance across cultures.
+The broken snake carries rich symbolism across various cultures.

 What does "Finding a broken snake on the ground" mean in a dream?